yellowdog/python-examples/README.md

 ]
 ```

-The `--dry-run` (`-D`) option can be used with `yd-submit` to print out the files that would be uploaded, and their upload locations.
+The `--dry-run` (`-D`) option can be used with `yd-submit` to print out the files that would be uploaded, along with their upload locations.

 ### File Dependencies Using `verifyAtStart` and `verifyWait`

 It's possible to make Tasks dependent on the presence of files in the Object Store by using the `verifyAtStart` and `verifyWait` lists.
-These files are not automatically uploaded when using `yd-submit` so are uploaded manually (e.g., by using `yd-upload`), uploaded using the `uploadFiles` property, or are created as a result of the execution of other Tasks.
+These files are not automatically uploaded when using `yd-submit` so are uploaded manually (e.g., by using `yd-upload`), uploaded using the `uploadFiles` property, or are created as outputs from the execution of other Tasks.

 Note that a given file can only appear in *one* of the `inputs`, `verifyAtStart` or `verifyWait` lists.

 Tasks with `verifyAtStart` dependencies will fail immediately if the required files are not present when the Task is submitted.
-Tasks with `verifyWait` dependencies will not become `READY` to be scheduled to Workers until the dependencies are satisfied.
+Tasks with `verifyWait` dependencies will not become `READY` to be scheduled to Workers until their dependencies are satisfied.

 When specifying files in the `verifyAtStart` and `verifyWait` lists, as with the `uploadPath` property discussed above, the file locations can be (1) relative to the Work Requirement name in the current namespace (the default), (2) relative to the root of the current namespace, or (3) relative to the root of a different namespace in the user's Account.